Ederson (footballer, born 1993): Manchester City

 On 1 June 2017, Benfica announced that Ederson had joined Premier League club Manchester City for £35 million (€40 million).
-At the time, the transfer made him the second most expensive goalkeeper of all-time – currently fifth highest – after Gianluigi Buffon (£33 million), whose transfer fee, although the second highest ever in pounds sterling, still remained the highest of all time in euros (€52 million in 2001) until Alisson Becker's (€75 million in 2018) and now Kepa Arrizabalaga's (€80 million in 2018).
+At the time, the transfer made him the second-most expensive goalkeeper of all-time – currently fifth highest – after Gianluigi Buffon (£33 million), whose transfer fee, although the second highest ever in pounds sterling, still remained the highest of all time in euros (€52 million in 2001) until Alisson Becker's (€75 million in 2018) and then Kepa Arrizabalaga's (€80 million in 2018).
 Ederson's transfer equalled Axel Witsel's as the largest fee a club has ever paid for a Benfica player at the time.

 Ederson was immediately inserted as Pep Guardiola's first choice goalkeeper, supplanting Claudio Bravo.
 He made his competitive debut for the club on 12 August 2017 in a 0–2 away win at Brighton & Hove Albion, where he kept a clean sheet.
 On 9 September against Liverpool, Ederson suffered a kick to the face by Sadio Mané, and was forced to leave the game after eight minutes of treatment.
 Ederson received eight stitches, and Mané was sent off by referee Jon Moss and banned for the subsequent three matches.
 Ederson made his next start the following week in the Champions League against Feyenoord, sporting a piece of protective headgear.
 Ederson believed that Mané's collision was accidental, and accepted an apology from the Liverpool player.